HOW TO CONTROL HUMIDITY IN COLD STORAGE INSTALLATIONS AND CONFRONT ICE AND CONDENSATION?

-In this article we will talk about humidity problems in cold storages.
+In this article, we will talk about humidity problems in cold storage.
 How to manage humidity in cold store installations?

 WHAT IS HUMIDITY?